cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 <br>Indicates to the satellite loading procedure to follow the multiactive satellite loading pattern

 **compare_criteria**
-<br>Defines the elements, that have to be compared, when loading a satellite.
+<br>Defines the elements that have to be compared, when loading a satellite.
 Rows will be loaded when:
 - key = the key (hub key, link key) is not already in the satellite
 - data = the value combination of the relevant compare columns or the diff hash are not already in the satellite
 - current = the value combination of the relevant compare columns or the diff hash are not equal to a current row in the satellite